Azure/terraform-azurerm-avm-res-storage-storageaccount/README.md

 ## Limitations

-* The module does not support Azure File Shares at this time.
 * The storage account name must be globally unique.
 * The module creates resources in the same region as the storage account.